 B2b content syndication is a great way to increase your reach without spending a large amount to bring leads to your website.
 Syndication is simply the process of having the content you’ve already produced shared on another site.
 This exposes your most-loved content pieces to a new audience that may be intrigued by your product or service.

-Through syndication, the content pieces you already have can be displayed across a range of sites like doe and feeds.
+Through syndication, the content pieces you already have can be displayed across a range of sites and feeds.
 Repurposing some of your most effective content pieces for a new audience takes less time and effort than creating a whole new piece.

 Equally important, the backlinks provided by syndication of an article allow Google to better understand what your website is about.
 This can provide a boost to your organic search engine optimization (SEO) efforts and drive more search traffic to your site.